Proforma Invoice Template

-- Government Information on Exporting at export.gov - Great collection of information and resources on exporting from the United States.
+- Government Information on Exporting at trade.gov - Great collection of information and resources on exporting from the United States.

 - Importing into the US at cbp.gov - A publication form the US government with help on importing into the U.S. Check out page 38 for information on Pro forma Invoices.

 - International Trade Administration at trade.gov - U.S. Government site with articles, links and guides for conducting international trade.

 - International Business Resource Desk at msu.edu - A great resource on international business resources and issues maintained by Michigan State University.

 - Trade Port at tradeport.org - A collection of information and resources for businesses seeking to conduct international trade (with a focus on California)